 • What could we do better?

-Finally, the best sales leaders also seek to understand why their organization even exists in the first place.
+Finally, the best sales managers also seek to understand the purpose and mission of their company—why their organization exists in the first place.
 And this is about more than just “generating a profit.”

 ACTION: